 - Speed of search

 As users expect instant search experiences, one of our goals was achieving the fastest possible search to speed up trip planning.

 One more benefit to the driver is a mobile companion application that communicates with the car, allowing them to check the battery charge and build a route with charging stations.
 As soon as the driver gets into the car, the app syncs with the vehicle’s navigation system and automatically updates the route.

-Intellias engineers are constantly improving the system’s algorithms as new edge cases come up during testing.
+Intellias experts are constantly improving the system’s algorithms as new edge cases come up during testing.
 We also perform regular on-site test drives where we come with a draft concept and turn it into a working product within a few days.
 During test drives, our goal is to get a feel for how the system operates from the driver’s perspective.
 We rework the code and fix issues — or even rebuild the whole algorithm — to ensure all functionality works as expected.

 For each new program, we start with integrational workshops for our client’s customers to align our processes with those of the stakeholders who work on developing the whole spectrum of EV components, from hardware to infotainment systems.
-We then continue with regular workshops where all decision-makers come together to cast the vision, collect feedback, decide on ways to solve issues, and improve on the new product.
+We then continue with regular workshops where all decision-makers come together to cast the vision, collect feedback, decide on ways to solve issues and improve on the new product.

-Today, Intellias engineers act as our client’s trusted advisors.
+Today, Intellias experts act as our client’s trusted advisors.
 We’re involved in strategic decision-making and regularly bring new products into production.
 Recently, we’ve been tasked with a project previously done by another software vendor.
 Our goal is to revive that program, completely rebuild the functionality and algorithms, and turn it into a workable product.

-The solution we’re developing allows drivers to:
+The route planner for electric cars we’re developing allows drivers to: